 Watkins Glen and Schuyler County can best be described as that place where Mother Nature meets Main Street.
 There are countless opportunities for hiking including easy, moderate, and more challenging paths.

-Watkins Glen State Park in the heart of downtown Watkins Glen is the largest outdoor attraction in the region and is considered one of New York State's "flagship" parks.
-It was also voted the #3 state park in the country in a USA Today Readers' Choice Poll.
-The Gorge Trail features 19 waterfalls and a stunning experience as the path winds over, under, and even behind several of them.
-The new Visitor Center at the Main Entrance opened in late May and it is a sight to see.
-Beautiful things await you this year and we can't wait for you to see the renovations!
-The Rim Trail is open year-round and is dog-friendly (dogs are not permitted on the Gorge Trail).
+Watkins Glen State Park in the heart of downtown Watkins Glen is the largest outdoor attraction in the region and is considered one of New York State's flagship parks.
+It was also voted the #3 state park in the country in a USA Today Readers' Choice Poll recently.
+The Gorge Trail features 19 waterfalls and stunning experiences as the path wends over, under, and even behind several waterfalls.
+The Visitor Center at the Main Entrance to the Park opened in 2018 and it is truly state-of-the-art, staffed by incredibly knowledgeable, local professionals.
+The North Rim Trail is open year-round and is dog-friendly (dogs, primarily for their own safety, are not permitted on the Gorge Trail).